Mastery Readiness Work Groups

 Sheffield Launch confirmed date:

-We are pleased to announce we have a launch date for the Sheffield Work Group this will be held on Monday 23rd September 2019 at Learn Sheffield, Lees Hall Road S8 9JP.
-Refreshments from 1pm with a start time of 1.30pm.
+We are pleased to announce we have a launch date for the Sheffield Work Group this will be held on 14th October 2019 at Learn Sheffield, Lees Hall Road S8 9JP.
+From 1pm until 4pm.
 Come along with your colleagues to see if Mastery Readiness is right for your school!

 Mastery Readiness is the programme that precedes the Teacher Research Groups (TRGs) with the Mastery Specialists.
 Beginning in the Autumn Term 2019 and continuing through the academic year, each Maths Hub will accept cohorts of six or seven schools to engage in the following activities which will include: